jasition/jasition.github.io/_posts/2018-11-01-tests-for-conceptualisation.md

 This is the cliché of *"Eat your own dog food"* that if your test cases use your own class in an awkward way, what chance do the users have?

 Your test cases are the opportunities to make your API shine.
-It demonstrates how fluent and how usable is your API. **Your test suite is a user manual and it put your API on show.**
+It demonstrates how fluent and how usable is your API. **Your test suite is a user manual and it puts your API on show.**

 Here are two examples of test cases that verify the same behaviour, but the latter has considered the usability and demonstrated it in the test case.